smriti2023github/CRUD-Full-Stack/README.md

 # CRUD-Full-Stack
-This is a basic Full Stack Project
+This is a basic Full Stack Project.